stac-utils/stac-asset/README.md

 2. Set two environment variables:
     - `USGS_EROS_USERNAME` to your username (found in the top right of the web UI)
     - `USGS_EROS_PAT` to your personal access token
-3. Use `UsgsErosClient.login()` to create a new client.
+3. Use `UsgsErosClient.default()` to create a new client.

-You can also provide your username and password to the `login` method.
+You can also provide your username and password to the `UsgsErosClient.login` method.

+#### Earthdata

+You'll need a personal access token.

+1. Create a new personal access token by going to <https://urs.earthdata.nasa.gov/profile> and then clicking "Generate Token" (you'll need to log in).
+2. Set an enviornment variable named `EARTHDATA_PAT` to your token.
+3. Use `EarthdataClient.default()` to create a new client.

+You can also provide your token directly to `EarthdataClient.login()`.

 ## Design goals